Parti Pesaka Bumiputera Bersatu

-Parti Pesaka Bumiputera Bersatu (PBB; United Bumiputera Heritage Party) is a right-wing political party in Malaysia.
-It is currently the largest political party in Sarawak.
+Parti Pesaka Bumiputera Bersatu (abbrev: PBB; United Bumiputera Heritage Party) is a political party based in Sarawak, East Malaysia.
+It is currently the largest multiracial and bumiputera's political party in Sarawak.
 Parti Pesaka Bumiputera Bersatu was formed from the combination of three parties in Sarawak; Parti Negara Sarawak, Barisan Rakyat Jati Sarawak and Parti Pesaka Anak Sarawak.
-The formation of the party was for the purpose of the improvement of the livelihood and protect the rights of the Bumiputera in many fields such as politics, economy and social.
-Formerly a part of Semenanjung-based coalition Barisan Nasional (BN), following the defeat of BN in the 2018 general election and in the aftermath of a meeting between all Sarawak-based BN coalition parties on 12 June 2018, PBB left the coalition to form a new Sarawak-based coalition, Sarawak Parties Alliance.
+The formation of the party was for the purpose of the improvement of the livelihood and protect the rights of the Bumiputera in many sectors such as politics, social, sports, education, infrastructures, financial & monetary autonomy, science, and technology.
+Formerly as a part of Peninsula-based coalition Barisan Nasional (BN), following the defeat of BN in the 2018 general election and in the aftermath of a meeting between all Sarawak-based BN coalition parties on 12 June 2018, PBB left the coalition to form a new Sarawak-based coalition, Gabungan Parti Sarawak.

 The meaning of "Bumiputera"

-Bumiputera is a Malaysian political term and translates to son of earth.
+Bumiputera is a Malaysian political term and literally translates to son of earth.
 Being mentioned in the party's name, this directly relates to the ethnic groups that are seen as native to the state of Sarawak.
 Members of the party are solely of Sarawak Bumiputera ethnicity.
-In article 161a of the Federal Constitution of Malaysia, 21 ethnic groups are classified as "natives of Sarawak", among these are the Ibans, Bidayuhs, Melanaus, Orang Ulus and several other Dayak people, as well as local Muslim-Malays of Sarawak.
+In article 161a of the Federal Constitution of Malaysia, 21 ethnic groups are classified as "rakyat peribumi Sarawak" (natives of Sarawak), among these are the Ibans, Bidayuhs, Melanaus, Orang Ulus and several other Dayak people, as well as local Muslim-Malays of Sarawak.

 Predecessors

 Parti Negara Sarawak (PANAS)

-PANAS which was formed on 9 April 1960 by Datu Patinggi Abang Haji Mustapha, was the second political party to be formed after Sarawak United People's Party.
+PANAS which was formed on 9 April 1960 by Abang Abu Bakar bin Abang Mustapha, was the second political party to be formed after Sarawak United Peoples' Party.